Don’t Get Caught Out: The Benefits of Catch Pits

 Across the globe, catch pits play a vital role in wastewater and water management systems, with benefits including helping to prevent costly blockages, flooding and water contamination.

-As their name suggests, catch pits are an empty chamber that is built into a watercourse to ‘catch’ debris carried along the drainage pipe by the water.
+As their name suggests, they are an empty chamber that is built into a watercourse to ‘catch’ debris carried along the drainage pipe by the water.

-They are generally used in areas with a lot of sediment, debris like rocks and grit, or solid contamination in the water, such as main line storm water drainage systems, also used to manage water along Water Channels for Rural Irrigation purposes.
+They are generally used in areas with a lot of sediment, debris such as rocks and grit, or solid contamination in the water, such as mainline stormwater drainage systems.
+They are also used to manage water along Water Channels for Rural Irrigation purposes.

-Advanced Piping Systems was the first company in Australia to design and supply a custom-built catch pit for a water authority in Australia.
+Advanced Piping Systems was the first company in Australia to design and supply a custom-built catch pit for an Australian water authority.

-In this article we explain how this bespoke catch pit helped one region save a staggering amount of water, and how you can install and maintain a catchpit for yourself.
+In this article, we explain how this bespoke catch pit helped one region save a staggering amount of water, and how you can install and maintain one for yourself.

 The north of Victoria produces more fruit and dairy produce than any other region in Australia, as well as significant general horticulture and mixed farming.